NaoMod/Support-ML-Relations-Model-Views/README.md

     - To check the models in the browser, it maybe necessary to register the metamodels into package registry.
 To do so, check the Ecore mmetamodels into `Modeling_Resources/metamodels`.
 2. Into the Java project `org.atlanmod.slepaper.modeling.generators`, run the Java program `ABExample` to generate the example for the AB use case used in the evaluation section of the paper (Section 5).

+All example files will be stored in the `Modeling_Resources` project under the `models/Generated` directory.

 With this generated files, it's possible to use the tool to replicate the results of the paper, as to use recommendations to any other view.

 #### Executing the examples step-by-step

-All views are stored as Xtext projects into the directory called `Views`.
+All example views are stored as Xtext projects into the directory called `Views`.

 *Executing the Users/Movies example*